About Can-Can

 FAQ

-Can I play Can-Can on a 12-hole AC ocarina?
+Can I play Can-Can on this page?

 Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.